Sid110307/RouteRIT/README.md

 - Senior students or peers with matching academic interests
 - Opportunities for capstone projects, mentorship, or collaboration

-LinkedIn and existing platforms fail in the academic context:
+LinkedIn and most existing platforms fail in the academic context:

 - No verified university-level data
 - No mapping of labs, rooms, or buildings